 Trust is what makes a bird and its owner get along.
 Spend time near your bird every day, talk to it softly, and let it get used to you being there.
 Instead of making your bird interact with you, let it come to you first.

 Your bird will start to show you love by getting closer or making sounds that sound like you when you trust it.
-At this point, it’s easier to find out where birds like to be petted without making them feel stressed or uncomfortable.
+At this point, it’s easier to find out where birds Do Birds Like To Be Pet without making them feel stressed or uncomfortable.

 The best places to pet your head and neck

-Birds like to be petted on their heads and necks the most, and these are also the safest places to do so.
+Do Birds Like To Be Pet on their heads and necks the most, and these are also the safest places to do so.
 It’s hard for birds to get to these places when they’re grooming, so they like it when you help them preen.
 With your fingertips, lightly stroke the feathers on the head, behind the eyes, or around the neck.

 This touching is like the way birds groom each other in the wild, which builds trust and love.
 When parrots, cockatiels, and conures want gentle scratches in these areas, they often lower their heads.
 This is a clear sign that they feel relaxed and loved.